EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 - $\{Birth, City\}$ can work as quasi-identiﬁer: $\{Birth, City, Illness\}$, $\{Birth, City, Doctor\}$.

 #### Visibility requirements
-Monotonic Boolean formulas over attributes, representing views over data (negations are captured by conﬁdentiality constraints).
+**Visibility requirements** are monotonic Boolean formulas over attributes, representing views over data (negations are captured by conﬁdentiality constraints).
 They permit to express different requirements:
 - **visible attributes**: some attributes should be visible;
 - **visible associations**: the association among values of given attributes should be visible;
 - **alternative views**: at least one of the speciﬁed views should be visible.